 The Energy Resources Division of the Department of Premier and Cabinet (DPC-ERD) regulates petroleum and geothermal energy industries under the Petroleum and Geothermal Energy Act 2000 (PGE Act) and the Petroleum and Geothermal Energy Regulations 2013.
 The regulatory framework is objective based and protects the natural, economic and social aspects of the environment within which activities regulated under the PGE Act are carried out.
 Key to this objective is the requirement for licensees to adopt and demonstrably implement good practices over the life cycle of their activities and projects.

-In the context of well operations, as highlighted in DPC-ERD’s FAQ Sheet on South East Gas and Oil in Unconventional Reservoirs well cement integrity is a critical component to achieving one of the key regulatory objectives for the protection of groundwater resources.
+In the context of well operations well cement integrity is a critical component to achieving one of the key regulatory objectives for the protection of groundwater resources.

 To this end, as part of informing the regulatory process DPC-ERD commissioned an independent literature review into the integrity of cement by the University of Adelaide to identify and report on factors that play an important role in the integrity of cement for long term isolation along the entire well life cycle – from engineering design to execution and verification.
 Information derived from literature together with recommendations are provided in the report.

 Critical to cement integrity for the purpose of zonal isolation are: